krunch3r76/entropythief/README.md

 python3 -m venv entropythief-venv source entropythief-venv/bin/activate
 pip install -r requirements.txt
-./controller.py # --help # to change the network from the default rinkeby and the subnet-tag from the default devnet-beta.2
+./controller.py [--rdrand 1] # --help # to change the network from the default rinkeby and the subnet-tag from the default devnet-beta.2
 # in a separate window
 cd readers/print_nonce
 python3 print_nonce.py # watch how the status line changes!